 First, let me say that I know not every person that owns a bass boat stores it haphazardly in the driveway with loose fitting covers.
 Some do, some don’t, some have heated garages, some store the boats covered and protected in storage facilities at the marina.
 So please excuse these general guidelines.
 I’m just asking that when you winterize your boat’s fluids and starting batteries that you take this into consideration.

-It’s a good idea to remove electronic equipment such as your fish finder from your boat and store them properly inside during long periods of time when not in use such as winter.
+It’s a good idea to remove electronic equipment such as your fish finder from your kayak or boat and store them properly inside during long periods of time when not in use such as winter.
 The same goes for items such as your battery operated items, and even smaller trolling motors.

 Electronics that you choose to leave on a boat that operate on batteries should have the batteries removed.
 This includes everything from emergency handheld radios to flashlights.
 Avoid the corrosion!
 Portable electronics should be removed and stored in their protective cases indoors as well.

 There is some good news for those that don’t want to take the time to remove electronics that are tough to get to.
 You can store in place!
 If you have items that are permanently mounted, or installed and difficult to remove, it’s fine to leave them in place.
 Just make sure you take a minute to be sure that they are dry.
 You could also consider covering them with a thermal protector like you would a battery.